 While a 15-year mortgage will come with a higher payment, you’ll inevitably pay off your principal balance and build equity faster.
 If you’re wondering how to refinance your mortgage, checking rates with at least three or four different lenders is the best way to get started.
 Using a online loan marketplace like LendingTree is one easy way to get offers from multiple lenders at the same time.

 Of course, you don’t actually have to refinance your mortgage to pay it off in half the time.
 If you’re happy with your current interest rate, you can stick with the mortgage you have, then use a mortgage calculator to see how much in extra payments you need to make to pay off your mortgage in 15 years instead of 30.
 Using our example from earlier of a 30-year mortgage for $300,000 at 3%, you’d need to pay a little over $800 in extra principal payments toward your mortgage each month to own your home outright in 15 years instead of 30.

 While you can pay off your mortgage early, should you really do it?
 That question can only be answered by you, and the right answer depends on your goals and your personal risk tolerance.

-Since mortgage rates are still relatively low — though no longer historically low — it can make sense to tackle other debts you have before you worry about prepaying your mortgage.
-If you have high interest credit card debt and other unsecured debts, then it almost always makes more sense to focus on repaying those debts off first.
+If you already have a low-interest mortgage, it can make sense to tackle other debts you have before you worry about prepaying your mortgage.
+For instance, if you have high interest credit card debt or other unsecured debts, then it almost always makes more sense to focus on repaying those debts first.

 Finally, you should make sure you’re adequately saving for retirement and other goals before you get too aggressive about paying off your mortgage.
 Owning a home outright can make reaching retirement considerably easier, but you need to save cash for retirement, too.